Bentonite Clay: A Priceless Gift from Mother Nature

 Swelling and Pain in Gums and Teeth

 Hydrated bentonite is invaluable for skin eruptions as well.
-Rich Anderson once got an extremely severe case of poison oak, in every nook and cranny of his body, during a camping trip.
-When he got home, he put thick hydrated bentonite on every spot he saw or felt, and noticed immediate relief from the itchiness.
-However, the next morning after showering it all off, he saw that there were still some red spots, and the itchiness returned.
-Again, he applied hydrated bentonite, and again the itchiness left.
-This time, when he showered it all off, it was completely gone!
-We also use this on yellow jacket stings.
+I once got an extremely severe case of poison oak, in every nook and cranny of my body, during a camping trip.
+When I got home, I put thick hydrated bentonite on every spot I saw or felt, and noticed immediate relief from the itchiness.
+However, the next morning after showering it all off, I saw that there were still some red spots, and the itchiness returned.
+Again, I applied hydrated bentonite, and again the itchiness left.
+This time, when I showered it all off, it was completely gone!
+It is also useful for yellow jacket stings.
 For some people, when bentonite is applied to the sting, it removes the pain within 10 seconds.
 Many have used a paste of hydrated bentonite as a facial mask for general skin enlivening and cleansing, as well as for specific skin eruptions.
 Whenever applied to a pimple or infected skin bump, the hydrated bentonite will simply draw out the toxic matter that is causing the eruption.
 This application should be repeated each night before retiring until the skin eruption has been completely eliminated.

-However, if you recall the above paragraph where it states that bentonite has a negative electrical charge, you will realize that bentonite cannot be absorbed by the body.
+Bentonite has a negative electrical charge and cannot be absorbed by the body.
 The epithelium cells of the gut are also negatively charged.
 Like the polar opposites of two magnets repelling one another, the cells of our bowels absolutely repel the bentonite from entering the inner sanctum of our bodies.
 This means that you never need to be concerned about taking psyllium shakes.
-Rich Anderson has probably set the world’s record in the consuming of bentonite.
-Not only has he no signs of aluminum poisoning, but also hair analysis has never indicated any abnormal levels of aluminum in his body.
-And does he still use bentonite?
+I have probably set the world’s record in the consuming of bentonite.
+Not only do I have no signs of aluminum poisoning, but also hair analysis has never indicated any abnormal levels of aluminum in my body.
+And do I still use bentonite?
 Absolutely.

 Since bentonite has such strong absorptive powers, some may be concerned about whether it might absorb necessary nutrients from the alimentary canal as well.
 Independent experiments designed to find out how much this absorption would adversely affect the growth and health of animals indicated no ill effects when the intake of bentonite was 25% of the total diet, but did adversely affect the health of the animals when the intake of bentonite was increased to 50% of the total diet.
 (Annals of the N.Y.
 Academy of Science, Vol. 57, pg.
 678, May 10, 1954.)
 Even 25% of the total diet is a lot of bentonite!
 It is important, however, not to take any nutritional supplement at the same time as the bentonite.
 Especially when used with psyllium, the bentonite will absorb anything of nutritional value such as herbs, friendly bacteria, and vitamins, as well as toxins, bad bacteria and parasites.
 Be sure to wait 1 hour after doing a bentonite shake before taking anything nutritional.

 Scientific research has shown that bentonite’s absorptive action is due to five characteristics.
 First, it has a large and varied mineral content.
 Second, it has a negative electrical attraction for positively-charged particles.
 Third, its particles (being shaped like calling cards), have the wide surfaces negative-polarized and the edges positive-polarized, which give it an incredible negative pulling power.
 Fourth, the very minuteness of the particles of bentonite gives a large surface area in proportion to the volume used, thus enabling it to pick up many times its own weight in positively-charged particles.
 Fifth, to obtain maximum effectiveness in the human body, it must be put in a liquid colloidal-gel state.
-Though bentonite has been used internally by the American Indians for hundreds of years to help detoxify the bowels, Rich Anderson recommends that when using it internally, we always use it with psyllium, as a psyllium shake.
+Though bentonite has been used internally by the American Indians for hundreds of years to help detoxify the bowels, I recommend that when using it internally, to always use it with psyllium, as a psyllium shake.
 The reason for this is that some people fear that bentonite could get stuck in the gut.
 We do not know for certain if this has ever occurred with anyone, but just to be safe, use it with psyllium.
-Rich Anderson suggests this because psyllium is known to help prevent undesirable inorganic minerals from entering the system.
-Rich Anderson also explains that he has consumed as much as 1/4 cup of hydrated bentonite right out of the bottle many times.
-Why would he do this?
-Because he had eaten something that was contaminated.
+I suggest this because psyllium is known to help prevent undesirable inorganic minerals from entering the system.
+I admit I have consumed as much as 1/4 cup of hydrated bentonite right out of the bottle many times.
+Why?
+Because I had eaten something that was contaminated.
 The bentonite eliminated the problem immediately.
+If you do this be sure to drink several glasses of water as well.

 Bentonite: Frequently Asked Questions: